tmtlakmal/acme/README.md

 ### SMARTS

-Note that the SMARTS simulator sholud be connected to python interface via zeromq message interface.
-The messages are transfered as JSON strings.
+Note that the SMARTS simulator should be connected to the python interface via the zeromq message interface.
+The messages are transferred as JSON strings.
 The connection initiated from vehicle_env_mp.py file.
+Any gym environment can be connected to run_dqn.py to test with multi-discount Q-learning.
-Any environment can be connected to run_dqn.py to test against any other environment.
+### Guide

-transition.py : This file contains how to convert normal Q-learning Equation into Multi-discount Q-learning according the Equation given in the SEction 5 in the manuscript.
+transition.py : This file contains how to convert normal Q-learning Equation into Multi-discount Q-learning according to the equation given in Section 5 in the manuscript.
 ### Dependencies

 channels: